Starachowice: History

-During the German invasion of Poland, which started World War II, the Einsatzgruppe II entered Starachowice on September 27, 1939, to commit various crimes against Poles.
-During World War II it was occupied by Germany and in 1940 the Germans carried out mass arrests of local Polish intelligentsia.
+During the German invasion of Poland, which started World War II, the arms factory was evacuated eastwards on September 6, 1939.
+Later that same day, the suburb of Wanacja (present-day district of Starachowice) was the site of a battle between German and Polish troops, after which German troops committed a massacre of over 20 Polish civilians.
+On September 7, German troops entered Starachowice.
+On September 27, 1939, the Einsatzgruppe II entered the city to commit various crimes against Poles.
+Afterwards it was occupied by Germany and in 1940 the Germans carried out mass arrests of local Polish intelligentsia.
 Poles were used as forced labour in the local factory.
 During the Holocaust, the ghetto in Wierzbnik was liquidated on October 27, 1942, and many of its prisoners were sent to the death camp Treblinka.
 The remaining Jewish residents of Starachowice and Wierzbnik were sent to German labor camps in the vicinity.
 Those camps were liquidated in the summer of 1944.
 The remaining survivors were deported to Auschwitz where many were murdered by the Schutzstaffel.
 There was a munition plant there where Jewish slave labor was used.
 In 1944, during and following the Warsaw Uprising, the Germans deported thousands of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Starachowice.
 Those Poles were mainly old people, ill people and women with children.
 10,000 Poles expelled from Warsaw stayed in the town, as of 1 November 1944.

 During World War II, Starachowice was an important center of the Home Army, where units of Jan Piwnik and Antoni Heda operated.
 At least three local Polish boy scouts were killed by the Germans during the war.

 After the war, the town prospered as an important industrial center.
 Besides Starachowice Works, truck producer FSC Star was opened in 1948.
 A Star truck was used as the basis for the first Popemobile for Pope John Paul II's during his first visit to his home country as Pope of the Roman Catholic Church (1979).
 When capitalist system was reintroduced in 1989, the situation in Starachowice worsened, and unemployment grew drastically.
 The town currently has a special economy zone with lower tax rates to help the settlement of new industry.